 or if animal is killed humanely and found to be negative

 for rabies by appropriate laboratory techniques.

-or multiple transdermal bites or scratches contamination
+or multiple transdermal bites or scratches

 of mucous membrane with Saliva (i.e. licks)

-immunoglobulin and vaccine immediately (b).
-Stop treatment
+rabies immunoglobulin and vaccine immediately.

-of 10 days or if animal is killed humanely And found to
+if animal remains healthy throughout an observation period of 10 days or if animal is killed humanely

-be negative For rabies by appropriate laboratory techniques.
+be negative for rabies by appropriate laboratory techniques.